Professor and Director of Clinical Legal Education

 In addition to her work directing and creating the Law School's clinics, Professor Goldweber currently teaches Poverty Law and a first year Lawyering course.
 She was awarded the 2019-2020 Dean's Award for Outstanding Teaching for both the Clinic and Poverty Law.
 She has also taught negotiations, interviewing, and pre-trial and trial advocacy skills at the Law School.
 She taught contract law to law students in Paris, France, and at the Judges' Institute in China.

-Prior to joining the law faculty in 1998, Professor Goldweber was a partner at the firm of Goldweber Lauriello and Epstein L.L.P. and practiced in the areas of environmental law, employment discrimination, and family law.
+Prior to joining the law faculty, Professor Goldweber was a partner at the firm of Goldweber Lauriello and Epstein L.L.P. and practiced in the areas of environmental law, employment discrimination, and family law.
 She started her career as a legal services attorney where she developed and ran a civil legal services program for low-income clients in rural Wisconsin.
 She then served for twelve years as an Assistant Attorney General in the Environmental Protection Bureau of the New York State Attorney General's Office enforcing environmental laws in state and federal courts.

 Author, Chapter on Pesticides and Herbicides, ENVIRONMENTAL LAW AND REGULATION IN NEW YORK (West)